History of the Church of the Assumption of the Virgin Mary

 From other area is the empora divided the wall from marlstone.
 And there are stories from Bible, from New and Old Testament.
 This church had been built for 85 years and so we can find there components of Gothic and Renaissance too.
 And for example the altar is baroque.

 During the demolition of the old town of Bridge, and it was destroyed for coal under the old town, the church was moved about 841.1m.
 It was at 1975, now stand the church near barocque hospital with Gothic chapel of the Holy Spirit.
 The transfer begin at 30thSeptember and it had been moved for 28 days, during the way was on hydraulical buggies, which were on four rails.
 In front of and behind the church were four hydraulical rollers.
 This system had waterlevels and through the electronical detectors knew about every divergence or disparity on the way.
 The average speed was 2,16 cm in a minute.
-Since 1983 to 1988 had the church renovated.
+Since 1983 to 1988 the church had been renovated.

 The transport of the Church is in the Gold Book of Quiness Records of 20th century.